 This year I took the kids shopping with me on Christmas Eve.
 I gave them $60 each: A twenty to buy a present for their mom, a twenty to buy a present for their sibling, and a twenty to buy some stocking stuffers for the other three members of the family.… Read the rest

 So the 9 year old, who loves to wear soccer jerseys with the names and numbers of his heroes (Ronaldo, Neymar) said this morning he wanted a Team USA Olympics swim cap that said Phelps on it.
-“Or better yet, Ledecky!” he added.… Read the rest
+“Or better yet, Ledecky!”… Read the rest

 “In the pots warmed the bigos; mere words cannot tell